icssc/AntAlmanac/apps/backend/README.md

 - `/users`
 Saves and returns user schedules.

-### Depreciated Routes
+### Deprecated Routes
 Since AntAlmanac now uses the [PeterPortal API](https://api.peterportal.org) for course information, these routes are unnecessary.
 However we keep them around incase the API goes down.
 - `/enrollmentData`
 Returns information about course enrollment from previous terms.
-- `/websocapi`
-Fetch information from the WebSoC website.

 ## Running Locally
+_Only ICSSC Project Committee Members will the credentials necessary to connect to the databases._
 1. Add the `.env` file
-_Only ICSSC Project Committee Members will have access to the `.env` file necessary to run the backend locally._
+2. Obtain AWS credentials

-2. Run the backend
+3. Run the backend: `pnpm start`
-`npm start`
 _Only do this if you just want to run the backend by itself.
-To run the whole project with the frontend and backend, you just need to run `npm start` inside of the main [AntAlmanac repository](https://github.com/icssc-projects/AntAlmanac)._
+To run the whole project with the frontend and backend, you shoudl run `pnpm start:all` inside of the main [AntAlmanac repository](https://github.com/icssc-projects/AntAlmanac)._